Title IX & Non-Discrimination

 Cairn’s Title IX Team investigates allegations perpetrated by or against any university students, employees, participants in university programs and activities, or visitors, independent contractors and vendors.

 Cairn’s jurisdiction in Title IX incidents covers education programs, social and cultural activities, sports, and residential life on the Cairn campus, in buildings owned by Cairn, on line when using cairn networks and technology resources and at events or programs under the domain of Cairn responsibility.
 The Title IX Coordinator has the authority to expand the scope to off campus scenarios where significant student impact occurred.

 Students who wish to make a report alleging an issue of sexual misconduct or harassment perpetrated by a student, employee, or other individual connected to the University have multiple options.
 You may contact the Title IX Coordinator, the Office of Safety and Security or make use of our simple online reporting form.

-Cairn has declared employees to be mandatory reporters with the exception of counselors in the Oasis Counseling Center and the Health Center Nurse.
-Employees who are mandatory reporters are required to inform the Title IX Coordinator of any incident they become informed, witness, vaguely hear about, or of which they become aware.
+Cairn has declared most employees to be mandatory reporters with the exception of counselors in the Oasis Counseling Center and the Health Center Nurse.
+Employees who are mandatory reporters are required to inform the Title IX Coordinator of any incident they witness, vaguely hear about, are told directly, or of which they become aware.

 Support Resources outside of Cairn University

 Choice One Pregnancy and Sexual Health Resource Center (Confidential Support)

 2370 York Road, Suite B1 Jamison, PA 18929